vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 3. Allocate the acquired votes to the POL gauge
 4. Receive additional BAL/AURA emissions

 The rebalancing mechanism is designed to adjust the Treasury's holdings according to market dynamics and the Spiral community's preferred risk profile.
 Specifically, it increases the exposure to BAL-AURA tokens, thereby relatively increasing their weighting in the Treasury.
-This process does not reduce the exposure to CRV tokens but rather adjusts the balance in favor of BAL-AURA.
+This process does not reduce the exposure to CRV tokens but instead adjusts the balance in favor of BAL-AURA.
 This ensures liquidity for Spiral tokens while adapting to changing market conditions.

 ![](https://i.imgur.com/ZhNTw4S.png)